mingyin0312/mingyin0312.github.io/_pages/teaching.md

 <ul>
     <li>
-        <sup>(2025/02)</sup> I will give a tutorial at <a href="https://aaai.org/conference/aaai/aaai-25/">AAAI-25</a> on "Advancing Offline Reinforcement Learning: Essential Theories and Techniques for Algorithm Developers".
+        <sup>(2025/02)</sup> I gave a tutorial at <a href="https://aaai.org/conference/aaai/aaai-25/">AAAI-25</a> on "Advancing Offline Reinforcement Learning: Essential Theories and Techniques for Algorithm Developers".
    </li>
 </ul>